sytskewijnsma/sytskewijnsma.github.io/index.md

 ### Working papers

-**Rural smallholders, income portfolios, and spillovers: Broadening the view for poverty alleviation strategies**.
+**Rural smallholders, income portfolios, and spillovers: Broadening the view for poverty alleviation strategies.**
 With Paul Kattuman
 - [_MSOM Conference_](https://whova.com/portal/webapp/masom_202106/Agenda/1681660) 2021, Virtual
 - _POMS_ 2021, Virtual
 - _United Nations Environment Programme Seminar Series_ 2019, Nairobi
 - Recipient of the _Economic and Social Research Council Grant_ for collaborative activities, 2019

-**When is Honesty the Best Policy: a Game Theoretic Analysis of Price and Product Offering for Ethical and Fair-trade Goods**.
+**When is Honesty the Best Policy: a Game Theoretic Analysis of Price and Product Offering for Ethical and Fair-trade Goods.**

 ## Policy notes and impact